nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Delete some details: `delete [index of contact] [options]`

-You can also remove some information about a contact that you previously recorded.
+You can also use the `delete` command to remove some information about a contact that you previously recorded.

 Format: